qelectrotech/qelectrotech-doc/source/users/element/collection/create_element.rst

 QElectroTech allows creating element at some collection.
 The user has only read rights at QET element collection, the user can create element at all collections except QET collection.

-There is two different ways to create a new eleemnt at the user collection.
+There is two different ways to create a new element at the user collection.
 A new element can be created from cero or from an already existing element from the QET or user collection.

 Create element from cero